AlexPullen91/Deep-Space-Marauders/README.md

 * Colourful weapons and explosions.
 * Sound effects accompany explosions and weapons.
 * Game play accompanied by background music.
-* Full screen landscape when playing on mobile.
-* Full screen on desktop and tablet.
+* Full screen on mobile desktop and tablet.

 ---